basvodde/travis_github_deployer/README.md

 ## Setting up the Travis Github Deployer

-The Travis Github Deployer uses one config file: ".travis_github_deployer"
+The Travis Github Deployer uses one config file: ".travis_github_deployer.yml"

 A typical file looks like this: